-He is a 2nd place winner of the Pacific Musical Society Competition and a strong advocate for Black American Art Songs.
-He has introduced many audiences to that music.
-Recently he collaborated with composer/arranger, Jacqueline Hairston, where he premiered a song written for him by the composer entitled, "Dreams."
+Phillip is a an advocate for Black American Art Songs and has introduced many audiences to that music including a recital with Jacqueline Hairston, where he premiered a song written for him by the composer entitled, "Dreams."
 He has also been a featured soloist for the National Association of Negro Musicians Conferences and The African American Art Song Alliance Conferences- recently presenting a world premiere of H. Leslie Adams' "Coming Back to Cleveland."
-His current research topic includes the life and music of Jacqueline Hairston.

-Dr. Harris is a member of Kappa Alpha Psi Fraternity, Inc., The National Association of Teachers of Singing and The American Guild of Musical Artists where he recently sang in Götterdämmerung with the San Francisco Opera Chorus.
-Upcoming performances include singing as a soloist with the San Francisco Symphony and San Francisco Boys Chorus at Davies Hall for the annual Deck the Hall concert, singing Mr. Dashwood in Little Women with Island City Opera and presenting a lecture and masterclass on Black American Composers at Alabama State University.
-An alumnus of The University of California, Los Angeles he holds a Bachelor of Music in Voice Performance from The University of California, Irvine, a Master of Music in Voice Performance from The University of Michigan, and a Doctor of Musical Arts in Voice Performance from The University of Nevada, Las Vegas
+Dr. Harris is a member of Kappa Alpha Psi Fraternity, Inc., The National Association of Teachers of Singing, and The American Guild of Musical Artists.
+Upcoming engagements include singing Mr. Dashwood in Little Women with Island City Opera, presenting a lecture and vocal masterclass at Alabama State University and an opera gala at The University of California, Irvine.
+An alumnus of The University of California, Los Angeles he holds a Bachelor of Music in Voice Performance from The University of California, Irvine, a Master of Music in Voice Performance from The University of Michigan, and a Doctor of Musical Arts in Voice Performance from The University Nevada, Las Vegas.